-The proposed rule change is consistent with Section 6(b) of the Act,9 in general, and furthers the objectives of Section 6(b)(5) of the Act,10 in particular, because it would promote just and equitable principles of trade, remove impediments to, and perfect the mechanism of, a free and open market and a national market system.
-The Exchange believes that the pilot program promotes just and equitable principles of trade in that it promotes transparency and uniformity across markets concerning review of transactions as clearly erroneous.
-More specifically, the Exchange believes that the extension of the pilot would help assure that the determination of whether a clearly erroneous trade has occurred will be based on clear and objective criteria, and that the resolution of the incident will occur promptly through a transparent process.
-The proposed rule change would also help ensure consistent results in handling erroneous trades across the U.S. markets, thus furthering fair and orderly markets, the protection of investors and the public interest.
+a clearly erroneous trade has occurred will be based on clear and objective criteria, and that the resolution of the incident will occur promptly through a transparent process.
+The proposed rule change would also help assure consistent results in handling erroneous trades across the U.S. markets, thus furthering fair and orderly markets, the protection of investors and the public interest.
 Although the Limit Up-Limit Down Plan will become fully operational during the same time period as the proposed extended pilot, the Exchange believes that maintaining the pilot will help to protect against unanticipated consequences.
-To that end, the extension will allow the Exchange to determine whether Rule 128-Equities is necessary once the Plan is fully operational and, if so, whether improvements can be made.
-Finally, the elimination of references to individual security trading pauses will help to avoid confusion among market participants, which is consistent with the protection of investors and the public interest and therefore consistent with the Act.
-As described above, individual security trading pauses have been replaced by the Limit Up-Limit Down Plan with respect to securities that are subject to Rule 80C-Equities.
+To that end, the extension will allow the Exchange to determine whether Rule 11.13 is necessary once the Plan is fully operational and, if so, whether improvements can be made.
+Finally, the elimination of references to individual stock trading pauses will help to avoid confusion amongst market participants, which is consistent with the protection of investors and the public interest and therefore consistent with the Act.
+As described above, individual stock trading pauses have been replaced by the Limit Up-Limit Down Plan with respect to all Subject [sic] Securities.